Responding to an application

 A response is where you say whether you agree or disagree with the applicant and what they say in their application.
 It lets the tribunal know what your position is in relation to what the applicant says.

 You may disagree with some or all of the application.
-For example, for a minor debt application, you may respond by saying that you agree that you owed the debt to the applicant, but you may disagree that the debt is still owed, because you have repaid it all.
+For example, for a minor debt application, you may respond by saying that you agree that you owed the debt to the applicant, but you may disagree that the debt is still owed, because you have repaid it.

 Do I have to respond to the application?

-For some types of applications such as minor debt applications, application for debt recovery proceedings by the Queensland Building Construction Commission, and some building disputes, you must file a response in a certain time or there is a risk the tribunal may make a decision in favour of the applicant without further notice to you.
-These types of applications contain a ‘warning to respondents’ that they must file a response.
+These types of applications contain a ‘warning to respondents’ that a response must be filed within a certain period of time.
+If you do not, there is a risk the tribunal may make a decision in favour of the applicant without further notice to you.
 You should read the application carefully and get legal advice if you are unsure about what you should do.

 In other cases you may wish to file a response or you may wish to file a counter-application.
 For example, in a building dispute, a builder may have made a claim against a homeowner for money they are owed.
 The homeowner may choose to make a counter-application against the builder for defective work.